-Number of Exercise price

-Warrants Expiry Date

-Outstanding, November 25, 2021 5,158,333 March 26, 2023 \$0.250
+Number of Warrants Expiry Date Exercise Price Outstanding, February 25, 2022 5,158,333 March 26, 2024 \$0.250

 Risks and Uncertainties

 The Company is in the business of exploring mineral properties, which is a highly speculative endeavor.
 An investment in common shares should be undertaken only by investors whose financial resources are sufficient to enable them to assume such risks and who have no need for immediate liquidity in their investments.
 Prospective investors should carefully consider the risk factors that have affected, and which in the future are reasonably expected to affect, the Company and its financial position and financial performance.